gintonicai/documentation/mvp/live-subchains/inference-intro.md

 ---
 description: >-
-  Meet the gintonic inference subchain: your AI middleman extraordinaire.
-See how it's bridging the gap between you and a world of distributed AI superpowers, all while keeping your wallet happy.
+  Discover the gintonic inference subchain, bridging developers with distributed AI capabilities.
+Learn about its cost-efficient, scalable solution for running AI models.
 ---

 # inference intro